ucsb-cs24/s23/README.md

 | May        1st | Static (class) functions; more big five; assignment operators
 | May        3rd | Maps; more trees; more tree traversal; iterators
 | May        8th | Overview of other search trees; hash tables; chaining vs probing
-| May       10th | More hash tables; linear and qudratic probing; double hashing
+| May       10th | More hash tables; linear and quadratic probing; double hashing
 | May       15th | Heaps (priority queues); binary heaps and percolation
 | May       17th | More binary heaps; more percolation; leftist heaps
-| May       22nd | Disjoint sets
+| May       22nd | Binomial heaps; disjoint sets; intro to graphs
+| May       24th | More graphs; depth- and breadth-first search; Dijkstra's algorithm
+| May       29th | Memorial Day - no lecture!